sophiayk20/covoswitch/README.md

 Audio libraries: librosa

+Quick Start: `pip install -r requirements.txt`
+Latest version of datasets is not compatible with unbabel-comet==2.0.0, so consider either using older version of datasets and unbabel-comet==2.0.0 or newer version of datasets and newer version of unbabel-comet.

 ## Paper Summary
 There are 2 main code-switching linguistic theories I discovered while writing this paper.
 - **Matrix-Language Embedded Framework (MLF)**: keeps one language as the matrix language and includes segments from an embedded language.